itsmeaj18/IT-Incident-Management-ABC-Tech-/README.md

-# 🚨 IT Incident Management (ABC Tech)
+# 🚨 IT Incident Management Using Machine Learning

-This project focuses on optimizing IT incident management for ABC Tech, a mid-sized IT services company.
+This project focuses on optimizing IT incident management for a mid-sized IT services company.
 By leveraging machine learning and data analytics, we aim to streamline operations, enhance ticket handling efficiency, and support data-driven decision-making in IT service workflows.

 ## 📌 Problem Statement

-ABC Tech handles ~25,000 ITSM incident tickets annually.
+This company handles ~25,000 ITSM incident tickets annually.
 Traditional process improvements have plateaued, and customer satisfaction has declined.
 This project introduces Machine Learning (ML) techniques to:

 1. **Predict High Priority Tickets**
 2. **Forecast Incident Volume by Department/Quarter**